 The following table sets forth certain information with respect to the directors and executive officers of the General Partner.
 Each of the persons named below is elected to their respective office or offices annually.
 The executive officers are not subject to employment agreements with their respective employer or employers.
-The General Partner intends to promptly add additional members to its Board of Directors, including at least two independent members.

-Name Age Director Since Position James E. Ferrell 54 1984 President, Chairman of the Board and a Director Bradley A. Cochennet 40 Executive Vice President and Chief Operating Officer Danley K. Sheldon 35 Vice President and Chief Financial Officer/Treasurer Rhonda E. Smiley 38 Vice President of Legal Affairs
+DIRECTOR NAME AGE SINCE POSITION James E. Ferrell 55 1984 President, Chairman of the Board and a Director Bradley A. Cochennet 40 - Executive Vice President and Managing Director, Retail Danley K. Sheldon 36 - Senior Vice President, Chief Financial Officer and Managing Director Rhonda E. Smiley 38 - Vice President, Legal Affairs Daniel M. Lambert 53 1994 Director A. Andrew Levison 38 1994 Director

-James E. Ferrell--Mr. Ferrell has been with Ferrell or its predecessors and its affiliates in various executive capacities since 1965.
+James E. Ferrell-Mr. Ferrell has been with Ferrell or its predecessors and its affiliates in various executive capacities since 1965.

-Bradley A. Cochennet--Mr. Cochennet has been Chief Operating Officer since January 1993 and has been a Vice President of the General Partner since 1985.
+Bradley A. Cochennet-Mr. Cochennet has been Executive Vice President and Managing Director, Retail Division since September 1994, was Chief Operating Officer from January 1993 to September 1994 and has been a Vice President of the General Partner since 1985.
 Mr. Cochennet joined the General Partner in 1980.

-Danley K. Sheldon--Mr. Sheldon has been Chief Financial Officer of the General Partner since January 1994 and has served as Treasurer since 1989.
-He joined the Company in 1986.
+Danley K. Sheldon-Mr. Sheldon has been Chief Financial Officer of the General Partner since January 1994 and has served as Treasurer since 1989.
+He joined the General Partner in 1986.

-Rhonda E. Smiley--Ms. Smiley joined the General Partner in 1991 as Director of Legal Affairs and has been a Vice President of the General Partner since April 1994.
+Rhonda E. Smiley-Ms. Smiley joined the General Partner in 1991 as Director of Legal Affairs and has been a Vice President of the General Partner since April 1994.
 Prior to joining the General Partner, Ms. Smiley practiced law with Shook, Hardy & Bacon for ten years, the last five years as a partner.